Konstruktivits

-Konstruktivits is a British industrial band.
+Konstruktivists is a British industrial band.
 Formed in 1982, they were mostly active in the 1980s, with recording activity continuing until today.

 The band was formed by Glenn Michael Wallis from his previous band Heute, a krautrock-influenced trio.
 1990s members were Glenn Michael Wallis, Mark Crumby, Lawrence Burton, Joseph Ahmed, and R. Alcapone Shiells.

 Glenn Michael Wallis worked as musician on early releases by Whitehouse, he worked solo under the name of Vagina Dentata Organ with permission by Jordi Valls, and he was member of the band projects Dark Union, Heute, The Murray Fontana Orchestra as a side-project of Hafler Trio.

 Mark Crumby was member of the bands Ghost Actor, Mitra Mitra, Oppenheimer MKII, and Statik.